What Will You Learn

-- Grade diamonds in the D-to-Z colour range consistently and accurately
+- Grade diamonds in the D-to-Z color range consistently and accurately

 - Learn diamond identification and grading skills

-- Distinguish natural, treated, and synthetic gemstones using the GIA Colored Stone Grading System.
+- Distinguish natural, treated, and laboratory-grown gemstones using the GIA Colored Stone Grading System

 - Learn the characteristics of coloured stones, with a focus on ruby, sapphire, and emerald